pjbiggs/Massey203311/Week7/Week7.md

 [^1]: In order to calculate bootstrap values and to change to plotting appearance, you will need to look carefully at the `iqtree` program options and `plot.phylo` function in `R`.

+**Note:** If plots are looking a little odd, remember to export them, as you then have control over their height and width before you save them.
+Also, remember it's probably best to save them in a PNG or JPG format for ease of use.

 ### Reminder of the steps you have completed today
 <img src="graphics/flowchart-by-day.png" title="TMakin' progress" width="700"/><br>